-"Why don't you just leave -- you don't have to pretend to be my fiancé any longer," Sylviane muttered out with her last reserve.
+"Why don't you just leave...
+You don't have to pretend to be my fiancé any longer," Sylviane muttered out with her last reserve of energy.

 "Since when did I ever have to 'pretend' to be that?"
 Pascal almost snorted out.

-But before she even had a chance to kindle hope, his truthful follow-up pierced straight into her heart:
+Though before she even had a chance to rekindle hope, his truthful follow-up stabbed straight into her heart:

-"I admit, I hate the prospective 'Prince Consort' title.
-But even that fit me better than how you met your 'Crown Princess' role.
+"I admit, I rather hate the prospective 'Prince Consort' title.
+Yet even that fit me better than how you approached your 'Crown Princess' role.
 Really, it did not suit you at all."

-Sylviane wished she could tell him that nobody was forcing him to stay, that he was more than welcome to leave at any time.
-But her throat was no longer responding; her will couldn't even push those words out.
+Sylviane wanted to tell him that nobody was forcing him to stay, that he was more than welcome to leave at any time.
+However her throat was no longer responding.
+She couldn't even will herself to push those words out.

-"Fine," Pascal sighed aloud as he leaned back against the bed.
+"Fiiine," Pascal sighed aloud as he leaned back against the bed.
 "I shall just sit here and keep talking to myself all day.
-On the hard floor, with my butt aching, next to this impertinent, unlovable princess who, after ten years of engagement, would not even give me a free hug."
+On the hard floor, with my butt aching, next to this impertinent, unlovable princess whom, after ten years of engagement, would not even give me a free hug."

-A faint nostalgia brought awareness that those last two words formed one of Pascal's favorite jokes.
-But there was nothing funny in the context he expressed it through.
+A faint memory brought awareness that those last two words formed one of Pascal's favorite jokes.
+Yet there was nothing funny in the context he expressed it through.
 Was it merely inappropriate or outright derisive?
 Her threads of judgment could no longer process its truth.

-"Did you know that even Kaede gave me a free hug within a month?
+"Did you know that even Kaede gave me a free hug within a month after we met?
 Of course, she also gave me three broken ribs, so I guess it rather balanced itself out.
-But the point is that she could at least express herself properly, even if it hurt to be on the receiving end..."
+Though the point is that she could at least express herself properly, even if it hurt to be on the receiving end..."

-Long past the luxury of envy or jealousy, Sylviane simply fell to the conclusion of 'just marry her then'.
-She might have even whispered that out -- to offer her blessing for a union that would at least leave him in trustworthy hands.
+Sylviane was long past the luxury of envy or jealousy.
+She might have even whispered her thoughts out loud, to offer her blessing for a union that would at least leave him in trustworthy hands.

 The tone of his complaints rapidly escalated.
 Even his hands had joined in through dramatic gestures, as told by the faint swishing of air.

-It was unpleasant to hear such criticism -- the apparent disapproval that Pascal had held all along.
+It was unpleasant to hear such criticism, to hear the apparent disapproval that Pascal had held all along.
 None of it even mattered any more, not after Sylviane lost her princess role.

-But her hearing would not let go.
+Yet her thoughts would not let go.
 Her feelings could not let go.
-Even as her exhausted mind steadily zoned out, even as her logic stopped processing his words, her consciousness still held onto the trail of his voice, the drift of his sound.
+Even as her exhausted mind steadily zoned out, even as her logic stopped processing his words, her subconscious still clung onto the tone of his voice, the flow of his speech.

-Perhaps there was a comforting warmth in his speech after all.
-His emphasis neither bit nor condemned.
+Perhaps there was a comforting warmth in his words after all.
+His emphasis was neither sarcastic nor condemning.
 Rather, it whined with disapproving familiarity, backed by a protective concern reminiscent of her father's love.

-Then, as sudden as a jolt, her focus returned to a bitter silence.
-Pascal had stopped, though it had only been a respite before he mounted his philosophical 'peak':
+Then, as though she had been shaken out of a reverie, her thoughts returned to a bitter silence.
+Pascal had stopped.
+However it had only been a respite before he mounted his philosophical 'peak':

 "Do you know how annoying that was?
 You would not throw a tantrum, or show your tears, or even do something childishly annoying.
-No, you had to pretend that everything was just fine, that they were doing a marvelous job keeping you locked up.
-Meanwhile I had to guess at what you wanted, to bribe the guards, to talk to the maids, to appeal to father on your behalf..."
+Nooo," he drawled out peevishly, "you had to pretend that everything was just fine, that they were doing a marvelous job keeping you locked up.
+Meanwhile I had to guess at what you wanted -- to bribe the guards, to talk to the maids, to appeal to father on your behalf..."

 She was a 'special snowflake'?
 Pascal had spent his entire life ignoring every law of man and concealing every weakness beneath his pride.
-The only difference between her 'princess' and his 'genius' was that he should have been wearing a frilly dress.
+The only difference between her 'princess' and his 'prodigy' was that he should have been wearing a frilly dress!

 But then, that was also where they diverged.

-'Childish' never quite described him, but Pascal wouldn't have stayed quiet either.
+'Childish' never quite described him.
+Though Pascal wouldn't have stayed quiet either.
 Instead, he would have irritated his overseers in his own way.

 With a deep, exasperated sigh that seemed to carry more years than his age, Pascal finally settled down from his lengthy rant and returned to soft-spoken words:

-It was true that his 'genius' and her 'princess' roles held common ground, but that was just superficial.
+It was true that his 'prodigy' and her 'princess' personas held common ground.
+Yet that was also mostly superficial.

-Pascal was a rare prodigy, an exceptional man wherever he went.
+Pascal was a gifted child, an exceptional individual wherever he went.
 As an impertinent boy, he chased away even his tutors and learned to accomplish everything in his own way.
 To him, life was an endless opportunity for a boundless mind.
-Being an officer might not be his first choice of profession, but it was nevertheless a career he would walk with joy and pride.
+Being an officer might not be his favorite profession, as he always held a love for magical innovations.
+But it was nevertheless a career he would walk with joy and pride.

-...Who would wish to claim such detriments as their own?
+--Who would wish to claim such eccentricities as their own?

 "...You have always kept weakness to yourself, Sylv, always kept others at arm's reach," Pascal heaved another sigh.
 "Sure, I am your fiancé.
 I just have to accept it 'as is'.
-But do you really expect your future subjects to appreciate that, to see not the real you, only that mask you claim as your own?"
+But do you really expect to go through life, treating everyone around you as one of your subjects, your subordinates?
+Do you think those of us who view you as a friend would appreciate that?
+To see not the real you, only that mask you claimed as your own?"

-His exasperated voice rose in pitch with every word, highlighting the annoyance backing them until it became an almost shout:
+His exasperated voice rose in pitch with every word, highlighting the annoyance behind them until it became an almost shout:

-"Many of them are vultures, of course, but never forget that some are on your side!
-How long do you expect them to keep groping in the dark before they go 'screw it, I give up on trying to help'?"
+"Sure, most people in the royal court are vultures.
+But never forget that some are on your side!
+How long do you expect them to keep groping in the dark before they say 'screw it, I give up on trying to help!'"

-As his frustration faded from the air, Sylviane heard Pascal shifting to stand back up.
+As his frustration faded from the air, Sylviane sensed Pascal shifting to stand back up.